 OLD CITY OF DUBROVNIK

 Walking around the Old City of Dubrovnik is magical.
-With its UNESCO World Heritage Site status there is so much to see, from the walking the famous old walls and a stroll down Stradun, to checking out the outstanding old walls, palaces, theatres, churches, museums and galleries.
+With its UNESCO World Heritage Site status, there is so much to see, from walking the famous old walls and a stroll down Stradun to checking out the outstanding old walls, palaces, theatres, churches, museums and galleries.
 Add a little Dubrovnik culture into the mix, including the city's remarkable painters, and there you have a perfect recipe for an inspiring break on the Adriatic Coast.

 SCENTS AND FLAVOURS OF AUTUMN

-Dubrovnik is a gourmet paradise, a combination of traditional recipes and a passion for the freshest local produce.
+Dubrovnik is a gourmet paradise, a combination of traditional recipes with a modern culinary twist, and a passion for the freshest local produce.
 The basic concept is very simple: the freshest, seasonal local ingredients, which ensure that different specialities occur at different types of the year; simple recipes; and traditional home cooking, with recipes passed down from generation to generation.
-Given its proximity to the sea, it is perhaps no surprise that seafood dominates many menus in Dubrovnik, however meat lovers will also be in heaven.
-Great news for all food lovers – joins us for Good Food Festival, a gastronomic treat that will take place from 24th to the 27th of September 2020.
+Given its proximity to the sea, it is perhaps no surprise that seafood dominates many menus in Dubrovnik, however, meat lovers and vegetarians will also be in heaven.
+All lovers of good food (and wine) can join the Good Food Festival, a gastronomic treat that is traditionally held in late September or October.

 Dubrovnik and its surroundings are blessed with seemingly unlimited natural treasures.
 Did you know that over 10% of Croatia is allocated to nature and national parks?
-One of the more popular excursions, just a short distance from the hotel is the oldest arboretum in all Europe, the only one of the Croatian coast, and a wonderful way to escape the crowds, stroll in a stunning haven of natural beauty, while enjoying the heritage and nature of the fabulous Trsteno Arboretum.
+One of the more popular trips, just a short distance from the hotel is the oldest arboretum in all Europe, the only one on the Croatian coast, and a wonderful way to escape the crowds, stroll in a stunning haven of natural beauty while enjoying the heritage and nature of the fabulous Trsteno Arboretum.